 UI: Only pertains to interfaces

 User interface design is, well, only for user interfaces.
-This doesn’t mean, however, that it’s limited to the graphical user interfaces of computers, tablets, and mobile devices.
+This doesn’t mean that it’s limited to the graphical user interfaces of computers, tablets, and mobile devices.
 We’re also seeing interfaces on many other products these days, everything from watches, washing machines, and car dashboards to vending machines, ticket kiosks, and more.

-I recently read about an application on the iPhone that unlocks your car door.
-It turns out that this set of interactions takes many more steps than simply using your key to unlock the car door.
 Whether designing for interfaces or experiences, we should take care to (once again) keep our users at the heart of our design process.

 Now that you know a few of the differences between UX and UI, you should have a better idea as to how you can specialize in both.
-If you’re a UX designer who wants to know more about UI, discover our UI for UX Designers specialization course in collaboration with InVision.
+If you’re a UX designer who wants to know more about UI, check out our UI for UX Designers specialization course in collaboration with InVision.